deimosfr/mytechnotebook/docs/Linux/FilesystemsAndStorage/optimizing_hard_disk_performance_on_linux.md

 ## Sequential read accesses

+!!! info

-{{< alert context="info" text="Using read-ahead technology only makes sense for applications that read data sequentially!
-There's no benefit for random accesses." />}}
+    Using read-ahead technology only makes sense for applications that read data sequentially!
+There's no benefit for random accesses.

 When you make disk accesses, the kernel tries to read data sequentially from the disk.
 Read-ahead allows reading more blocks than requested to anticipate the demand and store this data in cache.
 Because when a block is read, it's more than very common to need to read the next block, which is why it can be interesting to tune read-ahead.
 The advantages of this method are that: